 In 1982 he moved to Aspen and purchased the Aspen Club.
 In 1985 he purchased and restored the Hotel Jerome and the Woodstone Inn.
 In 1992 he started a program where he gave $10,000 awards to each of 15 teachers in Aspen for ten consecutive years.

 Dick has been a major supporter of Aspen Valley Ski and Snowboard Club, Aspen Valley Hospital, Aspen/Santa Fe Ballet, and the Christmas Wish Foundation.
-In 2005 Dick was blessed with the birth of his son Miles.
+When Dick was 68 years old he was blessed with the birth of his son Miles.